Benjamin-Poignard/sparse-factor-models/README.md

 The following toolboxes should be installed:

 - Statistics and Machine Learning Toolbox, Version 12.3.
 - Parallel Computing Toolbox, Version 7.6.
+- Global Optimization Toolbox, Version 4.7.
+- Optimization Toolbox, Version 9.3.

-Parallel Computing Toolbox is highly recommended to run the code to speed up the cross-validation procedure employed to select the optimal tuning parameter.
-All the run-time requirements displayed below are reported when the code is run with the Parallel Computing Toolbox.
+The Parallel Computing Toolbox is highly recommended to run the code to speed up the cross-validation procedure employed to select the optimal tuning parameter.

 # Description of the code